 It’s prominent that the music industry is heavily influenced by social engagement, so is the streaming platform.

-Like many Spotify users, I like to engage with my friends and family by sharing songs playlists.
 Music has become one of the ways a person can express themselves.
-Lovers often share and make playlists for each other and friends predict what their friends are up to based on the music that they’re listening to.
+Spotify's current music-sharing flow has allowed users to make and share playlists with each other and its listening status feature has allowed users to predict what their friends are up to based on the music they are listening to.

 How Do Users Feel?

-In order to gather Behavioral and Attitudinal dimensions when using the app, we sent out survey and conducted interviews to 42 current Spotify users.
+In order to gather behavioral and attitudinal dimensions on the social features on Spotify app, we sent out survey and conducted interviews to 42 active Spotify users.